 Signs of Disapproval

-When your boss is not happy with your performance, they might not always say it outright.
+When your boss is unhappy with your performance, they might not always say it outright.
 Instead, they might show it through their body language.
 Eye-rolling, for instance, is a classic sign that they’re not impressed.
 I’ve had bosses who would sigh deeply or cross their arms during meetings, which made me feel like I was constantly under a cloud of disapproval.
 Another tell-tale sign is when they avoid eye contact during conversations.
-It’s like they’re saying, "I’m not really interested in what you’re saying," without uttering a word.
+It’s like they’re saying, “I’m not interested in what you’re saying,” without uttering a word.

 Indicators of Support